What is the ADT-3 Form?

 Does ADT-3 apply to all companies?

-Yes – private, public, section 8, small, listed – all companies covered under the Companies Act.
+Yes.
+Private, public, section 8, small, and listed companies are all covered under the Companies Act.